Comprehending Payroll in Netherlands

 As of 15 years: 4 months

 Parties can agree in writing to a longer notice period, provided that the notice period of employee cannot exceed six months and that of the employer must be at least twice the length of the notice period of the employee.
+This is where payroll services can help ensure compliance.

 g.
 Collective Labour Agreement